WEEK 04: Appropriation and African American Music

 • The British Invasion

 The discovery of British new music (rock) by the American public in the 1960s, eg The Beatles or The Rolling Stones.
-In this class, the point made about it is that the British musicians were frequently appropriating African American styles and songs, but many members of the racist white audience in America didn't even realize that these styles weren't original with the Brits, but were largely the creation of their own fellow black citizens.
+In this class, the point made about it is that the British musicians were frequently appropriating African American styles and songs, but many members of the racist White audience in America didn't even realize that these styles weren't original with the Brits, but were largely the creation of their own fellow Black citizens.

 The next three weeks look at the backstory to remix culture in music and the topic of the development of modern American pop music in general.
 Three intertwining themes will be making their appearance along the way: